 Give up Toxic Dryer Sheets and Make Your Own Dryer Balls – Organic Authority

 Traditional fabric softeners and dryer sheets are full of toxic chemicals that are harmful to both you and the environment.
 So if you’re looking to make your laundry a little more conscious and eco-friendly, why not go for dryer balls?
-You can even make your own using Organic Authority’s DIY!
+You can even make your own using Organic Authority’s sustainable DIY!

 Sewing Cloth Face Mask – Trash to Couture